ekzhang/typedoc-theme-fresh/README.md

 _Furnished_ is a clean, minimalist and well-designed theme for [TypeDoc](https://typedoc.org/).

-I wrote this because the default TypeDoc theme is a bit noisy, and the layout was done a bit haphazardly in places.
+I wrote this because the default TypeDoc theme is a bit noisy, and the layout seems a bit haphazard in places.
 This theme is meant to improve:

 - Color palette
 - Icon set and UI coherence